 Attendance every day is expected for all students and is necessary for successful course completion.
-Due to the nature of a workshop course attendance is required and you will lose homework points for each absence.
-If you must be absent, you are responsible for getting the missed notes and assignments from other students or the recorded sessions.
-Missed quizzes will result in a zero.
+If you must be absent, you are responsible for getting the missed notes and assignments from other students or by watching blackboard collaborate recordings.
+Missed exams will result in a zero.
 If you will be absent the day of an exam you MUST make PRIOR arrangements.
 Make-up exams will not be given if PRIOR arrangements are not made.